DerwenAI/strwythura/NOTES.md

   - "Organize these associations into a cause-effect style table (Behavior → Associated Condition) for clarity"
   - "Given the BEHAVIOR "eating a healthy diet", in the following text which conditions is that behavior associated?"

-## Where do we go next?

-  * replace RE with DSPy <https://arxiv.org/html/2502.09956v1>
-  * Streamlit dashboard view of `rag.py`
-  * entity linking - combine structured and unstructured sources using Sz results as a thesaurus

-  * back-out `pandas` replaced by `polars` in `textrank.py`
-  * integrate `kglab.standards` for OWL/RDFS closure and SHACL capabilities
-  * integrate with Kuzu for graph persistence?

 ## Structured Data